-On the fly close windows, awnings and doors.
+On the fly close windows and doors.
 Release guy ropes and PosibraceTM VelcroTM tab points that attach the fly to the poles and unhook all base hooks.
 Disconnect the roof pole from both sides of the fly.
 Remove the vestibule pole.

 Remove fly from the tent.
 Lay fly flat on ground and fold fly in half, third or quarters.
-The width of the folded fly should be the length of the pole bag, as indicated in Figure 10.
+The width of the folded fly should be the length of the pole bag, see Figure 10.